Application Security Development Best Practices

 - Catches hard application failures.

-Why SAST Is Necessary for Application Security Testing and Development
+Why a SAST Application Security Tool Is Necessary for Application Security Development and Testing

 A SAST tool— like Klocwork— is essential for effective, efficient application security testing and development.
 By using a SAST tool, you are able to ensure that your application security development is free from errors, bugs, and vulnerabilities.
 In addition, Klocwork automates analysis, complements DevOps processes, and enforces coding standards, such as CERT.